 From classroom setup, office location (a short stroll from Bowie High School), and teaching methods, Ann has been thoughtful in creating a supportive environment for student learning and training.
 Partnership with new drivers’ parents and driving coaches is another critical element of how A&T works to support the development of its students.
 It’s all about their success and safety as new drivers.

-A&T offers afternoon and evening classes for the MVA 36-hour driver’s education course.
+A&T offers morning, afternoon, and evening classes for the MVA 36-hour driver’s education course.
 Behind-the-wheel instruction is offered days, evenings, and weekends.
-Affordable packages and payment plans are available to meet the student’s specific needs.